 Click Here for tab for Edison’s Medicines (Acoustic) by Tesla

-Another glam metal song, and while not quite at the same level of popularity as Kiss, the song is a force in its own right.
+Another glam metal song that, while not quite at the same level of popularity as Kiss, is a force in its own right.
 From Tesla’s third studio album Psychotic Supper, the track details the rivalry between American inventors Nikola Tesla and Thomas Edison.
-In addition, there’s also an acoustic driven version which they would regularly perform live.
+In addition, there’s also an acoustic-driven version which they would regularly perform live.

 For all the technical ability Billy Strings has, his guitar parts for this song are comparatively simple.
 Outside of the solo just requires some strummed chords using a simple country strumming pattern.

-The majority of the song is outlining a chord progression using linear arpeggios, they are at a nice and slow 62bpm so shouldn’t pose too much technical trouble.
-Then when it comes to the solo it can be played with a pick and just uses single note melodies that usually stay on 1 string for quite a long time making it very comfortable to play.
+The majority of the song outlines a chord progression using linear arpeggios, they are at a nice and slow 62bpm so shouldn’t pose too much technical trouble.
+When it comes to the solo, it can be played with a pick and just uses single-note melodies that usually stay on 1 string for quite a long time, making it very comfortable to play.

 White Freightliner Blues by Molly Tuttle